 Psoriasis

-Manage Skin Plaques and Other Symptoms in the Little Rock Area, Central Arkansas, and Beyond
+Manage Skin Plaques and Other Symptoms of this Chronic Condition in the Little Rock Area, Central Arkansas, and Beyond

 Psoriasis is a very common medical condition, impacting more than 8 million people in the United States alone with inflammation, skin plaques, and more.
 While there is no clear cause for the chronic skin problem, there are many things people can do to manage the ongoing symptoms of psoriasis.
 The Little Rock area’s Dermatology Group of Arkansas works to help each patient get the problem under control, then reduce the chances and severity of future flare-ups.